getporter/porter/docs/content/cli/upgrade.md

 The first argument is the installation name to upgrade.
 This defaults to the name of the bundle.

-Porter uses the Docker driver as the default runtime for executing a bundle's invocation image, but an alternate driver may be supplied via '--driver/-d'.
+Porter uses the Docker driver as the default runtime for executing a bundle's invocation image, but an alternate driver may be supplied via '--driver/-d' or the PORTER_RUNTIME_DRIVER environment variable.
 For example, the 'debug' driver may be specified, which simply logs the info given to it and then exits.

 ```